syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/PivotClient-Components.md

 **Load report**

 This option loads a report from the local system.
-By clicking the load report menu item, the dialog box opens to load a report into the SfPivotClient.
+By clicking the load report menu item, the dialog box opens to load a report into the Pivot Client.

 ![loadReport](PivotClient-Components_images/loadReport.png)